Mini Percutaneous Nephrolithotomy (mini PCNL)

 CONDITIONS

-For patients, this means fewer leftovers, fewer repeat procedures, and shorter surgery times.
+For patients, this means fewer residual fragments, fewer repeat procedures, and shorter surgery times.

 Suction Sheaths: A Built-In Vacuum Cleaner